Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: System Model and Pre-deployment

 \subsubsection{Personalized accuracy index}

 In the context of efficient diffusion offloading, we introduce a tailored metric called the Personalized Accuracy Index (PAI), which integrates both personalization and accuracy.
 To optimize the offloading strategy, we establish the relation between PAI and the optimal split point $n^*$.
-Specifically, for accuracy measurement, we leverage the CLIP model to assess the traditional accuracy, that is, the similarity between the generated images and the user's prompt with personalized description added, denoted as ${\text{CLIP}}\left( {{\text{p}_i,\text{m}_i}} \right)$.
-To quantify personalized performance in hybrid inference, we use the LPIPS model to measure differences in the final images generated by individual users, which is expressed by $\overline {{\rm{LPIPS}}} = \mathbb{E}_{1 \leq i < {i'} \leq |\mathcal{I}|} \left[\text{LPIPS}\left( \text{m}_i, \text{m}_{i'} \right)\right]$.
+Firstly, {for personalized accuracy measurement}, we leverage the Contrastive Language–Image Pre-training (CLIP) model\footnote{https://github.com/openai/CLIP .} to assess the the similarity between the generated images and the user's prompt \textit{with additional personalized descriptions concerning the targeted object, style, and other relevant aspects}, denoted as ${\text{CLIP}}\left( {{ \text{p}_i^+,\text{m}_i}} \right)$. {To further focus on personalized performance}, we use the Learned Perceptual Image Patch Similarity (LPIPS) model\footnote{https://github.com/richzhang/PerceptualSimilarity .} to measure differences in the final images generated by individual users, which is expressed by $\overline {{\rm{LPIPS}}} = \mathbb{E}_{1 \leq i < {i'} \leq |\mathcal{I}|} \left[\text{LPIPS}\left( \text{m}_i, \text{m}_{i'} \right)\right]$.
 These images denoted by $\text{m}_i, \text{m}_{i'}$ are based on the same intermediate result provided by the cluster-wide model at the edge server, with each user applying their customized models for subsequent denoising inference.
 In this sense, a greater difference between the images generated by different users indicates stronger personalization.
-Moreover, from Fig.~\ref{fig:visualization}a, we can observe that, as the split point decreases (the number of offloading steps increases), both the accuracy and personalization metrics exhibit a downward trend, with the decline in personalization being more pronounced.
-However, as seen from the visualized images, the personalized features of each user are still retained within the range of ${n^*} \in \left[ {80,200} \right]$.
-A significant drop in the accuracy of personalized features begins around ${n^*} \in \left[ {60,80} \right]$.
-Moreover, differences in the final images generated by individual users are becoming negligible and barely perceptible within ${n^*} \in \left[ {0,60} \right]$.
-In this sense, we specify $\hat N$ as 80.
-Moreover, to capture this effect, we modulate the $\overline {{\rm{LPIPS}}}$ values using a sigmoid function, $\sigma_{ {{\rm{P}}}} \left( x \right) = \frac{1}{{1 + \exp \left( { - a\left( {x - b} \right)} \right)}}$, where $x = \overline {{\rm{LPIPS}}}$ with varying split point, $b$ represents the threshold at which personalization undergoes a significant shift, and $a$ indicates the slope of this change.
-Based on the range of $\overline {{\rm{LPIPS}}}$ values and our observations, we set $a=30$ and $b=0.1$.
-Considering the interdependence and mutual reinforcement between accuracy and personalization, the PAI can be expressed by
+Based on the fine-tuned cluster-wide model and local personalized model presented in Section~\ref{sec: pre-de}, we conducted extensive simulation experiments for hybrid inference by offloading varying numbers of denoising steps to the edge server, \textit{which is detailed in Section~\ref{sec:simulation}}.
+From the simulation results, we can observe that, as the split point decreases (the number of offloading steps increases), both the accuracy and personalization metrics exhibit a downward trend, with the decline in personalization being more pronounced.
+However, this trend is not gradual.
+As the number of offloaded denoising steps increases, the personalized features of each user remain well-preserved within a certain range.
+Yet, once a critical threshold--approximately when the offloaded steps reach or exceed half of the total denoising steps--is crossed, the degradation of these features accelerates significantly.
+With excessive offloading, the generated images across different users become nearly indistinguishable, ultimately losing their distinct personalized characteristics.
+This phenomenon further confirms the necessity of setting the value of $\hat N$ as stated in Section~\ref{sec: hybird}.